About Print Queues

 If the printer is assigned a price list, a logged-in user on the MyQ Embedded Terminal can see the expected price of all waiting jobs or each individual job.
 This allows users to make more informed decisions because they are able to change how the job will be printed right at the Embedded Terminal.

 Imagine a user who sent their document – 150 pages, all in color, set to be printed one-sided.
-Only when they log in at the device, they realize their credit balance or quota is not enough to print the job the way they sent it.
+Only when they log in to the device, they realize their credit balance or quota is not enough to print the job the way they sent it.
 They can simply switch the job to black & white and print duplex, this results in a lower cost, and they can print the job immediately.

 Price estimations are also available in the MyQ Web User Interface, MyQ Desktop Client, and MyQ X Mobile Client.